 You are encouraged to take advantage of the excellent internship opportunities that City's central London location provides.

-Sociology students have secured placements with a diversity of organisations, large and small, international and local, often situated within minutes of the University, working in the following areas:
+Students have secured placements with a range of organisations, large and small, international and local, often situated within minutes of the University, working in the following areas:

-If you opt onto a Q-Step pathway, you will do a workplace Data Placement in Year 2 and have the opportunity to do an international placement between Year 2 and Year 3.
+If you opt onto a Q-Step pathway, you will complete a workplace Data Placement in Year 2 and have the opportunity to undertake an international placement between Year 2 and Year 3.

 We offer a free language course for City University London students.

-We teach Sociology through lectures, interactive sessions, practical workshops and small group seminars, supported by a personal tutorial system.
+Teaching is through lectures, interactive sessions, practical workshops and small-group seminars, supported by a personal tutorial system.

 Lectures provide commentary and explanation of key content areas.
 Small-group seminars develop your understanding by inviting you to raise questions and participate in the debate and by providing guidance for further study.
 Computer labs develop your skills in the production and analysis of data.